harding/bitcoinops.github.io/_posts/en/newsletters/2022-08-10-newsletter.md

     - *Alternative relay criteria:* it was [suggested][todd min2] that
-      transactions violating certain default criteria (such as the default minimum feerate) could instead fulfill some separate criteria made DoS attacks costly---for example, if a modest amount of hashcash-style proof of work committed to the transaction to relay.
+      transactions violating certain default criteria (such as the default minimum feerate) could instead fulfill some separate criteria that make DoS attacks costly---for example, if a modest amount of hashcash-style proof of work committed to the transaction to relay.